Ambition – Extract

 We must use our knowledge and powers wisely in order to create an environment that benefits ourselves and others.
 There is no other way…

 In the English language, we seem to have words for human behaviors that lump a whole bunch of different behaviors together.
-This confusing.
-This is not always the case in other languages where some human emotions and feelings have very distinct words to represent them.
-But in English, consider Ambition to be one of those words that carry different meanings to different people.
+This is confusing and not always the case in other languages where specific human emotions and feelings have distinct words to represent them.
+But in English, consider Ambition to be one of those words that convey different meanings to different people.
 Depending on what times you live in, depending on your moral compass and belief systems, ambition can take on very different meanings.

 I’ll give you 3 quotes that will describe 3 different types of ambition.